SimonSubokLee/ston-docs-son/admin/filesystem.kr.rst

    MP4HLS access

-Inside of the STON, ``Separator`` is switched to slash(/) so HTTP call standard can be STON 내부에서는 ``Separator`` 를 slash(/)로 변경하여 HTTP와 동일한 호출규격을 사용한다.
+Inside of the STON, ``Separator``s are switched to slashes(/) so HTTP call standard can be identically used.
-이를 적극적으로 활용할 경우 다음과 같이 불필요 File I/O접근을 완전히 제거할 수 있다.
+Using the separator can eliminate unnecessary File I/O access as below.

 .. figure:: img/conf_fs7.png
    :align: center